 Bali is one of the most prettiest islands in Southeast Asia to visit.
 From the jaw-dropping landscapes and cultural experiences to the bucket list activities, there is so much to do on this island.

 If you love pretty spots and photography, then Bali has incredible sights to visit.
-Wander through Jatiluwih or Tegalalang rice terraces and see various stages of rice growing on the fields.
-You can also try one of the “Bali swings” at Tegalalang.
+Wander through Jatiluwih or Tegallalang rice terraces and see various stages of rice growing on the fields.
+You can also try one of the “Bali swings” at Tegallalang.

 The temples are also impressive to photograph, such as Pura Lempuyang and Ulun Danu Beratan Temple.
 Don’t forget to wear a sarong before entering the temples.